ng-Classic/ng-classic/aio/content/guide/transition-and-triggers.md

 *   Percentage:
     `'100%'`

 You can also provide the value as a number.
-In such cases Angular Classicassumes a default unit of pixels, or `px`.
+In such cases Angular Classic assumes a default unit of pixels, or `px`.
 Expressing 50 pixels as `50` is the same as saying `'50px'`.

 <div class="alert is-helpful">